 Like many Americans, Illinois adults currently experience hardship due to high healthcare costs.
 All told, 56% of Illinois adults experienced one or more of the following healthcare affordability burdens in the prior 12 months:

 1) Being Uninsured Due to High Premium Costs

 2) Delaying or Forgoing Healthcare Due to Cost

 Half (49%) of Illinois adults encountered one or more cost related barriers to getting healthcare during the prior 12 months, including:

 At lower rates, respondents also reported trouble getting mental healthcare and/or addiction treatment.
 Moreover, cost was by far the most frequently cited reason for not getting needed medical care, exceeding a host of other barriers like transportation, difficulty getting an appointment, lack of childcare and other reasons.

 Of the various types of medical bills, the ones most frequently associated with an affordability barrier were doctor visits, dental and prescriptions, likely reflecting the frequency with which Illinois adults seek these services—or, in the case of dental, perhaps lower rates of coverage for these services.

 3) Struggling to Pay Medical Bills

-Other times, Floridians got the care they needed but then struggled to pay the resulting bill.
-About one-third (34%) of Florida adults experienced one or more of these struggles while paying off medical bills:
+Other times, Illinois adults got the care they needed but then struggled to pay the resulting bill.
+About one-third (34%) of Illinois adults experienced one or more of these struggles while paying off medical bills: